The Annihilating-Ideal Graph of Commutative Rings I

 A natural question one may ask is ``what will happen if all vertices of ${\Bbb{AG}}(R)$ are prime (resp., maximal) ideals of $R$".
-That is, what we answered bellow, in Theorem 2.10.
-In fact, we characterize all rings satisfy this conditions.
-To get this result, we need the following lemma.\\
+That is, what we answered below, in Theorem 2.10.
+In fact, we characterize all rings satisfy this conditions. \\